briansukhnandan/MCC-Linux-ModManager/README.md

 ./halomodmanager -p <PATH_TO_MCC> -f <PATH_TO_MOD_.MAP_FILES> -g <GAME_SELECTED> -o <OPERATION>
 ```

-For all flags, please use absolute paths to your directories!
+For all args, please use absolute paths to your directories!
 * -p is the path where Halo: MCC resides.
 For example, mine would be: `/home/$USER/.local/share/Steam/steamapps/common/Halo\ The\ Master\ Chief\ Collection/`
 * -f is the path to your mod's .map files.
 These can be located anywhere on the fs.
 * -g args can either be `halo1`, `halo2`, `halo3`, or `haloreach`.